codeman9/rules_swift/doc/api.md

     the compiler.
 If no interface file was produced (because the toolchain does not support them or it was not requested), this field will be None.
+*   `swiftsourceinfo`: The `.swiftsourceinfo` file that was produced by the compiler.
+If no sourceinfo file was produced (because the toolchain does not support them or it was not requested), this field will be None.
 *   `swiftmodule`: The `.swiftmodule` file that was produced by the compiler.